 Here’s our 6 tips for apartment living:

 1. Aesthetically speaking

 The secret is to use rich colours to extend the visual width of a room.
 For example, a great way to get impact in a kitchen is to use a rich colour on the walls and use the same colour for the cabinets, creating a completely new personality.
 To achieve this, we love rich emeralds, aubergine and ink blues, and partnering them with metallic tones or granite.
-Try Taubmans Admiral Blue or Pleasant Hill.
+Try Taubmans Daring Indigo or Pleasant Hill.

 2. Tonal vs contrast

 Smaller apartments call for simplicity but this doesn’t have to mean boring.
 Keep your palette for doors, trims, ceiling and cornices in the same colour family, and then select one main colour for the walls.
 When you get to the bedrooms you can be a bit more playful, but we recommend the same colour palette, with minimum contrast so it does not feel like a ‘jolt’ when you walk into the room.